LuukvE/Luuk-Accounts/README.md

 };

 // POST /sign-up
-const manualSignUp = (email: string, password: string, redirect: string, name?: string) => void {
+const manualSignUp = (email: string, password: string, redirect: string, name?: string) => Error | null {
-  // Find user, if found send forgot password email and return
+  // Find user, if found send forgot password email and return null
+  // If password too short return password insecure error
   // Hash the password and create the sign up trigger
-  // Send an email with a link that executes the trigger };
+  // Send an email with a link that executes the trigger and return null };

 // POST /forgot-password